Skip Navigation

 Annotation: This brief presents and discusses alternative delivery models for improving access to required dental services for children enrolled in Medicaid and Head Start.
 Topics include the relationships between these models or arrangements and federal regulations and policies requiring comprehensive services, the consequences that may arise as a result of implementation of these models, and approaches for ameliorating adverse consequences and securing children’s access to a full range of services.

-Keywords: Access to health care, Children, Compliance, Dental care, EPSDT, Head Start, Medicaid, Oral health, Program improvement
+Keywords: Access to health care, Children, Compliance, EPSDT, Head Start, Medicaid, Oral health, Oral health care, Program improvement

 Stanton MW, Dougherty D. 2005.
 Chronic care for low-income children with asthma: Strategies for improvement.
 Rockville, MD: U.S. Agency for Healthcare Research and Quality, 11 pp. (Research in action; issue no. 18)